 When and why this error occurs?

-Let me tell you there are many variant of errors system thread exception not handled error
+Let me tell you there are many variant of system thread errors.

 BSoD Errors Types: